gilazo/resume/README.md

 August 2019 - Present
 **Carvana**
 _Team Lead, Engineer_
-- Worked directly with a Product Owner to translate business requirements to workable user stories
 - Worked with other Team Leads and Product Owners on cross team projects
 - Led a team of engineers and accomplished the following:
   - Converted the single vehicle service contract offering to a branded tiered offering